infomongo/infomongo.github.io/ux-design/tokens.md

 ### The Tokens 24x7 Server

 Normally, the sender’s machine had to be be running to redeem a token.
 To avoid this constraint, we created a token server that your IT department could install.
-If you went this route, when you created a token the files got stored on the server and the token could be redeemed whether or not your machine was on.
+In this configuration, files were stored on the server instead of your machine.
+A token created this way could be redeemed when your computer was off or not connected to the internet.

 ## The Tokens Team